tylerbouknight/GoogS/README.md

 You can also add or remove sites from the blacklist by editing the `blacklistedSites` array.

 ---
+### Notes
-If using on iPhone make sure to use the iOS specific script - if using safari, that is.
+- Use the iOS specific script for iOS/Safari.
+- If someone smarter than I would like to merge them feel completely free to do so - would be much appreciated.